thebouv/bouvlab/thehive.md

 By default `avahi-daemon` is not installed on Ubuntu 20.04, or at least not on the [version I used](https://ubuntu.com/download/raspberry-pi/thank-you?version=20.04&architecture=arm64+raspi).

+I wanted to set the hostname too and though there are several ways to do this (/etc/hosts, hostname command, hostnamectl), since we're using cloud init I just set the hostname in `/etc/cloud/cloud.cfg`

-In order to be able to use hostnames for ease:
+In order to be able to use hostnames on local tld for ease:

 `sudo apt install avahi-daemon`